 - 1.1 This policy has been authorised by London Park Schools Limited (the Company) which operates London Park School Mayfair, London Park School Sixth and Hybrid @ LPS, (the School).
-It is available to parents and students and to all members of School Staff. - 1.2 The arrangements within this policy (for example the number of First Aiders, Appointed Persons and First Aid boxes and the contents of First Aid boxes) are based on the results of a suitable and sufficient risk assessment carried out by the School in regard to all staff, students and visitors. - 1.3 This policy is drafted in accordance with paragraph 3(6) of the schedule to the Education (Independent School Standards) (England) Regulations 2010 (SI 2010/1997), the Health and Safety at Work etc Act 1974 and subsequent regulations and guidance including the Health and Safety (First Aid) Regulations 1981 (SI 1981/917) and the First Aid at work: Health and Safety (First Aid) Regulations 1981 approved code of practice and guidance. - 1.4 This policy can be made available in large print or other accessible format if required.
+It is available to parents and students and to all members of School Staff. - It is available to parents and students and to all members of School Staff. - 1.2 The arrangements within this policy (for example the number of First Aiders, Appointed Persons and First Aid boxes and the contents of First Aid boxes) are based on the results of a suitable and sufficient risk assessment carried out by the School in regard to all staff, students and visitors. - 1.3 This policy is drafted in accordance with paragraph 3(6) of the schedule to the Education (Independent School Standards) (England) Regulations 2010 (SI 2010/1997), the Health and Safety at Work etc Act 1974 and subsequent regulations and guidance including the Health and Safety (First Aid) Regulations 1981 (SI 1981/917) and the First Aid at work: Health and Safety (First Aid) Regulations 1981 approved code of practice and guidance. - 1.4 This policy can be made available in large print or other accessible format if required.